 21. Role-play different scenarios with your children to help them determine how they would handle different situations.
 “What could you do if someone asked you to keep a secret that made you feel bad?
 What if…?
 How would you handle…?”

-24. Embed comprehensive child sexual abuse prevention into your organization’s policy and make sure they are up to date and reviewed on an annual basis.
+26. Organizations that serve youth can take this time while social distancing to review Child Protection Policies, Staff training requirements and their Code of Conduct.
+Embed comprehensive child sexual abuse prevention into your organization’s policy and make sure they are up to date and reviewed on an annual basis.

-27. Host regular trainings, presentations, parent cafes and community fairs for parents on Strengthening Families, discipline alternatives, Stewards of Children, digital safety, healthy sexual development, etc.
+29. Host regular trainings, presentations, parent cafes and community fairs for parents on Strengthening Families, discipline alternatives, Stewards of Children, digital safety, healthy sexual development, etc.

-28. Create an organizational culture of complete intolerance of child sexual abuse by posting signs around the building with empowering messages for children to use their voice, stand up to bullying, and protect their right to say “no”.
+30. Create an organizational culture of complete intolerance of child sexual abuse by posting signs around the building with empowering messages for children to use their voice, stand up to bullying, and protect their right to say “no”.
 Posters should also include numbers to call if someone has been abused or is in danger.

 We hope you have found this information useful and important to follow in your everyday life as a parent and/or a professional.
 If you would like to get involved with the Georgia Center for Child Advocacy's Prevention Initiative visit HERE, or email us at email@example.com.